How do I get a prize to give away?

 Need a jumpstart on that sponsor email?

-During the fundraiser, held this year from November 25 to December 9, 2013, participating bloggers procure a prize and post about Passports with Purpose and the prize on their blog.
+During the fundraiser, held this year from December 2-17, 2014, participating bloggers procure a prize and post about Passports with Purpose and the prize on their blog.
 Travel bloggers around the world promote the fundraiser in social media and among their network of contacts.
 The Passports with Purpose website hosts a list of all the available prizes and donors make a donation.
 For each $10 donated, they can be entered to win a prize of their choice.
 After the fundraiser ends, a winner is randomly selected for each prize.
 Prizes range from travel gear and hotel stays to vacation packages and the latest in electronics.

 In 2012, the Passports with Purpose participating blogger network (excluding major media participants/sponsors and participants who opted not to share their traffic numbers) had collectively over 1.5M unique monthly visitors.
 In addition to traffic from individual blogs (many in their 4rd or 5th year of participation) we received significant traffic from Twitter and Facebook.
 Through the efforts of our bloggers, we were able to offer 143 prizes, many of them valued in the thousands of dollars.